edsu/diss/parts/12-seeing-software.md

 research project: in the research questions that are asked, in the sites that are chosen, in the data that is gathered, and in the analysis of the collected data itself [@Charmaz:2001 ; @Emerson:2011 p.
 172].
-So before diving into some ifs findings it is useful to briefly acknowledge the theoretical commitments that guided the conception of this study.
+So before diving into some findings it is useful to briefly acknowledge the theoretical commitments that guided the conception of this study.

 The principle theoretical commitment taken here is to a sociotechnical approach